Leikoe/leikoe.github.io/README.md

-# Computer Science Blog
+# Léo's blog

-A simple, static blog for writing about computer science topics.
+My simple, static blog for writing posts in markdown easily.
 Built with Next.js and deployed to GitHub Pages.

 ## Features